 In this interactive workshop, Linda will look at the WHY and the HOW of being a manager who uses coaching alongside other leadership styles.
 There will be a number of short “buzz” sessions for delegates to practice some coaching techniques in pairs or small groups.
 Linda will share stories and examples from …

 When we find ourselves in complex situations it’s common to fall back on the tried and trusted, however this may not always deliver the greatest value.
-During this session, we’ll use Cynefin as a lens to discuss how techniques including Hypothesis-Driven Development and The Mikado Method can help teams navigate the domain …
+During this session, we’ll use Cynefin as a lens to discuss how techniques including Hypothesis-Driven Development and The Mikado Method can help teams …

 What if your engineering teams didn’t have to be static?
 What if you could form them, disband them or adapt their composition every 3 months?
 And people could pick what they work on?

 Is it a recipe for disaster?
 Or would it give you the flexibility to work on what …

 This talk walks you through our learnings of our four days a week remote work experiment: the good, the bad and the ugly.Click for more information